ajmalbabu/cep-flink-master/cep-flink-direct/README.md

-## Showcases how to build compex event processing engine usig flink api directly.
+## Showcases how to build compex event processing engine using flink api directly.

 ###To run inside IDE, go and exedcute AnomalyMain.java